 He explains that the further away an object is the smaller it looks and the more slowly it moves, like the balloon, the yacht and the aircraft carrier.
 The Sun and Moon and Planets are, in astronomical terms, quite close to us and we can see them as discs and watch them move.
 But if we make a model of the Solar System with the Sun the size of a football, the Earth is 37 paces from the Sun, but it would take us three months to walk to our next nearest star!

-The stars are actually enormous and moving at enormous speeds, but they are so far from the Earth that, seen from the Earth without a telescope, they appear to us as just points of light, and move so slowly that they do not seem to have moved at all over the past forty thousand years: seen from the Earth the stars appear to be in the same positions that they were in when people first started drawing pictures of what they saw in the sky.
+The stars are actually enormous and moving at enormous speeds, but they are so far from the Earth that, seen from the Earth without a telescope, they appear to us as just points of light, and move so slowly that they have barely moved over the past thirty thousand years: seen from the Earth the stars appear to be in almost the same positions that they were in when people first started drawing pictures of what they saw in the sky.
 (But some stars have changed their brightness.)

 In the 21st century more than half the population of the whole world live in large cities, and to very many people today night is just when you turn the lights on.
-Very few 21st century children, not even Sam, have ever experienced, or will ever experience, the Night Sky as it would have been experienced by everyone in the world, every night of the year, forty thousand, or four thousand, or even four hundred years ago.
+Because of light pollution very few 21st century children, not even Sam, have ever experienced, or will ever experience, the Night Sky as it would have been experienced by everyone in the world, every night of the year, forty thousand, or four thousand, or even four hundred years ago.

 A sighting tube is a long tube which you can look through and align very accurately on a star, and then measure the angle you have to turn it through so that it is aligned on a different star, or the same star an hour or a day or a month or a year later.